lyjacky11/lyjacky11/README.md

 **lyjacky11/lyjacky11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### Welcome to my GitHub! 👋
+### Hi there, I'm Jacky! 👋

-Hi there!
-My name is Jacky Ly and I'm currently studying Computer Science at Ryerson University.
+As a software engineer, I specialize in building real-time web applications using HTML/CSS, JavaScript, React, and other frameworks.
+I am passionate about learning new technologies and creating high-quality projects in my spare time!
+With experience in both front-end and back-end development, I am skilled in creating robust and scalable solutions that meet user needs.
+I am always looking for new opportunities to grow and contribute to innovative projects!

-I build and develop web apps in HTML5, CSS3, JavaScript, React, and other applications in Java, Python, C#, and more!
 Check out my projects and [GitHub repositories](https://github.com/lyjacky11?tab=repositories)!

 <!--
 - 🔭 I’m currently working on ...